gwtproject/gwt-timer/README.md

 To build gwt-timer:

-* run `mvn clean install`
+* run `mvn clean verify`

 on the parent directory.

-To run the j2cl tests stand-alone:

-* switch to the 'gwt-timer-j2cl-tests' directory
-* run `mvn j2cl:clean` & `mvn j2cl:test`
+This will build the artifact and run tests against the JVM, J2CL, and GWT2.

 **Note: To build the module you need Maven 3.6.3 or newer**